pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 Modeling the complex processes underlying human cooperation is a major challenge of contemporary science.

 Conventional wisdom in biology and economics is that the reasons why people cooperate so effectively and generously can be fully explained by far-sighted self-interest or to the desire to help close kin.
-Supposedly, the reason why people make sacrifices to uphold group norms and to help total strangers is just an extension of
+Supposedly, the reason why people make sacrifices to uphold group norms and to help total strangers is just an extension of the following:

-* enlightened self-interest
+* Enlightened self-interest.
-* mutualistic form of helping based on the expectation of reciprocation in the future
+* Mutualistic form of helping based on the expectation of reciprocation in the future.
-* indirect reciprocity
+* Indirect reciprocity.
-* virtue signaling
+* Virtue signaling.

 This book argues that these cannot fully explain the full extent of human generosity -- or for that matter bitter vindictiveness.

 >> Economic theory, favoring parsimony over realism, has sought to explain cooperation without reference to social preferences, and with a minimalist or fictive description of social institutions.
 This research trajectory, as we have seen, has produced significant insights.
 But it may have run its course.

+#### Role of social emotions
 Cooperation with fellow group members is essential to survival.
 Groups that protect the civic-minded from exploitation by the selfish are more effective and are able to compete better with less cooperative groups.
 Key to this process are the social emotions such as shame and guilt.

 ## Ethics and Morals
 People internalize social norms in the form of morals.
 However, moral judgment is not just relying upon rational thought or even deep seated intuition; rather it is based on social emotions that lay deeper still.
 For certain acts of altruistic kindness (or revenge), acting ethically is a personal goal rather than simply to prudent way to avoid punishment.

 ## Decentralized Consensus and Execution
-This turns out to be an excellent way to decentralize the means of coordinating the behavior of small groups as well as larger ones :
+Internalizing norms and enforcing them using strategies that are triggered by social emotions turns out to be an excellent way to decentralize the means of coordinating the behavior of groups of people, both for small groups as well as larger ones.
+The key tasks that group decision-make requires include:

 * Generating proposals about what should be done next and what could be done better.
 * Deciding on what to do next and on rules of conduct.